PiggyPiglet/Challenges/README.md

 # Challenges
 Wtf is this?
 Well, this is my challenges repository, which contains the projects that assisted me in learning the spigot api and java when I was first starting out.

+WARNING: The complete folder in here isn't a full collection of the completed challenges, they are merely my attempts, and should not under any circumstances be used as a guide.

 # Challenges list

 1. Register a /greet command which sends "Hello!" to the player (Extra challenge: Add an optional extra argument which is the player's name that should be greeted)